kimdurante/gis-workshop-waml-template/content/acquisitions.md

 * How often are the data updated (edition/version)?
 * What are the access and use restrictions (rights)?

-## Preparing Data ##

-Ensure that all layers have:

-* a valid filename (containing only letters, numbers, or underscores)
-* a valid spatial reference system (SRS).
-Use of the Web Mercator projection (EPSG:3857) is not recommended.
-* coordinate metadata (geographic extent).

 ### Creating a Layer List ###